 Newer climate control systems eliminate central heat and a/c units altogether and replace them with individual combination heat/cool (ductless) units in every room.
-These can be controlled individually giving the home a nearly limitless combination of heating and cooling programs.
+Split, or ductless systems are controlled individually giving the home a limitless combination of climate control selections.

 Air Quality And Tight Homes